neurosnap/jQuery-nysTables/README.md

 #### url as String
 URL pointing to server reference for AJAX call

+#### new_records as Boolean
+Determines whether or not new records can be added to the table

+#### allow_delete as Boolean
+If all foreign key relationships have a non-"NO ACTION" delete rule, then this flag will determine if a record can be deleted

 #### datatable as Object
 DataTable options object that can customize datatable that will be displayed